 Of course, like all the other hutch tops I have repurposed, I decided to flip it upside down so that the molding would be on the bottom.
 Since this was going to be a shelving unit, I did not add furniture legs.
 Here is the shelf turned upside down.
 See how it flows better flipped upside down?
 The Hubs used a piece of plywood and cut a shelf for the bottom.

 My husband constructed a new wood top and bottom shelf.
 The bottom was some sort of cardboard, which was originally the top before being flipped, so it did not serve a purpose.
 I knew it needed a sturdy wood shelf.
-Therefore, the Hubs built a shelf out of plywood.
+Therefore, the Hubs built a shelf out of pine wood.

 He constructed the top from 2×4’s cut down and trimmed it out with smaller pieces.
 I then stained it with Rust-Oleum’s English Chestnut.